Chirishman/chirishman.github.io/_posts/2018-06-01-Variable-Assignment-inside-of-an-Evaluation.md

 {% gist 36646bdc100f2746ef812173cd3bef69 AssignmentInEvaluation.ps1 %}

-The extra set of Parentheses causes the statement to return it's value as well as storing it in the variable, in this case `$a`
+The extra set of Parentheses causes the statement to return it's value as well as storing it in the variable, in this case `$a`.
+This is called **variable squeezing**.

 This is especially useful in `while` loops.
 The example below is taken from a script which I wrote to listen for a machine to come back from a reboot.